My Artistic Journey

 I couldn’t spend enough hours shooting and working in the dark room.
 I was lit afire by the work of Edward Weston, Alfred Stieglitz, Dorothea Dix, Sebastiao Salgado, Sally Mann, Diane Arbus, and Ansel Adams, and I soaked up books and exhibits everywhere I could.

 For the first time, I was an artist.
 I was a part of a world I’d always wanted to be in, but never knew existed.
 Alex would take me to the old converted school house where they taught art lessons.
 The heady scent of oil paint and linseed oil filled my lungs as I learned to make the light and composition tell the stories of my choice.
 I was learning the magic of visual art.
-I was hooked and wanted more.A happy artist does two things a frustrated artist doesn't: she tells her inner critic to take a… Click To Tweet
+I was hooked and wanted more.A happy artist does two things a frustrated artist doesn't: she tells her inner critic to take a hike and feeds her creative self.
+Click To Tweet

 Upon graduation, suddenly having my own money and more free time, I continued writing and photographing, but found I wanted to explore many other art forms too.
 I took up guitar, modern dance, pottery, creative writing, and joined the Saturday night drum circles at the dance studio.

 At the drum circles, I learned how my voice, my music, and my movement would merge with the group, connecting and filling me, and transforming the energy flowing through me in mysterious and wonderful ways.
 It was the most clear experience of being a “channel” for the art I had ever had.
 I remember participating in an exercise called the “vocal cone” for the first time.
 At the end of the circle, we stood in the dark in concentric circles, shoulder to shoulder, and closed our eyes.
 We hummed our lowest note in unison, the idea being that without our communicating about it, the note would slowly climb in pitch.